 Complete Guide to Sales Scripts

 Try partnering with a local shop by sponsoring a gift certificate giveaway fishbowl.
 You can use the drawing entries for leads and even offer a nominal value gift card as a consolation prize for getting a free quote.

 5. Hand Out Emergency Info Cards

-It’s great to have important numbers — like the fire department, police, poison control, the local parks department, etc. — on hand without having to go searching on Google or the Yellow Pages.
-Make branded cards your clients can post on their fridge or carry in their wallets.
+It’s great to have important numbers — like the fire department, police, poison control, the local parks department, etc. — on hand without having to search on Google or the Yellow Pages.
+Make branded cards your clients can post on their fridges or carry in their wallets.

 6. Team Up for Customer Discount Cards

 You can team up with local businesses — ice cream parlors, dry cleaners, etc. — to offer a discount or freebie for being a customer of multiple affiliated businesses.
 Everyone likes “free.”
 Work with them to decide on original insurance marketing ideas that also help market their business.

 7. Try “Nice Car” Cards